merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ![alt text](../files/2023/12/01/23-Set-Sitecore-Path-In-App-Config.png "Set Sitecore Path In App Config")

-After updating the above path, please scroll down and find the config named <b> JavaScriptServices.ViewEngine.Http.JssEditingSecret </b> and uncomment the same. please go to the adjacent file (demo-app.deploysecret.config for the above demo) for deployment secret and copy the same and update in in the above config.
+After updating the above path, please scroll down and find the config named <b> JavaScriptServices.ViewEngine.Http.JssEditingSecret </b> and uncomment it.
+Please go to the adjacent file (demo-app.deploysecret.config for the above demo) for the deployment secret, copy the same, and update in the above config.
 It will look like this below.

 ![alt text](../files/2023/12/01/24-Set-Sitecore-JSS-Editing-Secret-In-App-Config.png "Set Sitecore JSS Editing Secret In App Config")